codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 The Codefresh runner requires the following:

-1. Kubernetes cluster with outgoing Internet access (with version later than 1.10).
+*  Kubernetes cluster with outgoing Internet access (with version later than 1.10).
 Each node should have **at least CLARIFY?** 50GB disk size.
-1. [Codefresh account](https://codefresh.io/docs/docs/getting-started/create-a-codefresh-account/) with the Hybrid feature enabled.
+*  [Codefresh account](https://codefresh.io/docs/docs/getting-started/create-a-codefresh-account/) with the Hybrid feature enabled.
-1. [Codefresh CLI token](https://codefresh.io/docs/docs/integrations/codefresh-api/#authentication-instructions) to authenticate your Codefresh account.
+*  [Codefresh CLI token](https://codefresh.io/docs/docs/integrations/codefresh-api/#authentication-instructions) to authenticate your Codefresh account.

 You can run the installation from any workstation or laptop with access (i.e. via `kubectl`) to the Kubernetes cluster running Codefresh builds.
 The Codefresh runner will authenticate your Codefresh account with the Codefresh CLI token.

 ## Installation with the quick-start wizard

-Step 1 - Type the following to install the Codefresh CLI:
+**Step 1:** Type the following to install the Codefresh CLI:
 ```
 npm install -g codefresh
 ```
 [Click here for alternative install methods](https://codefresh-io.github.io/cli/installation/)

-Step 2 - Type the following to authenticate the CLI:
+**Step 2:** Type the following to authenticate the CLI:
 ```
 codefresh auth create-context --api-key {API_KEY}
 ```